Around 4:45, Yan Yan came back to Orchids Agency. Wallace and Simon were the only ones around.

 He had no idea her tears finally flowed down after he shut the door behind himself.

-They stepped into the living to find a guy sitting at the sofa, watching TV.
+They stepped into the living to find a guy sitting on the sofa, watching TV.
 He had his back to them so they didn’t know who he was, except for Wallace.
 Wallace walked with speed toward the sofa as the others followed behind, looking from one to the other for any clues as to who the guy was.
 They finally knew when Wallace spoke up.

 “Young Magician!”
 Wallace teased.
 “How are you doing?”